wp-plugins/ui-labs/readme.txt

 = Usage =

 1. Activate
-2. Enjoy!
+2. Enjoy
+3. ???
+4. PROFIT!

 == Screenshots ==

-1. Colour-Coded Post Statuses
+1. Experiment #1 - Colour-Coded Post Statuses

 == Changelog ==

 = 1.0 (2011-03-23) =
-* new: The first experiment!
+* New: The first experiment!
 Colour-Coded Posts Statuses, making it easier to pick out Sticky, Pending, and Draft posts from the edit-posts screen.
 Mmmmmm shiny.